Mechanical and Nuclear Engineering

 Frequently Asked Questions

-- What is Mechanical Engineering, and how is it different from Systems and Aerospace Engineering?
+- What is Mechanical and Nuclear Engineering, and how is it different from Weapons, Robotics, and Control Systems and Aerospace Engineering?

-At many schools, aerospace engineering is taught as a specialty within the mechanical engineering department.
+At many schools, aerospace engineering is taught as a specialty within the Mechanical and Nuclear Engineering Department.
 Both programs are interested in engines, fluid flow, advanced materials and many other mechanical engineering topics.
 Aerospace programs will tend to focus on the application of those subjects to flight, while mechanical engineering will take a broader view.

-Here at the Naval Academy our systems engineering department focuses on the control of electromechanical systems, one example of which is robotics.
+Here at the Naval Academy our Weapons, Robotics, and Control Systems (formerly known as Systems) engineering department focuses on the control of electromechanical systems, one example of which is robotics.
 Robotics is also taught within mechanical engineering, but we focus more on the material selection and the mechanics of the design in addition to the electronic control system.
-Mechanical, Systems and Electrical Engineering majors typically work together on a project like FIRST robotics (http://www.usfirst.org/).

-- Can a Mechanical Engineering major pursue a Language Minor?
+- Can a Mechanical and Nuclear Engineering major pursue a Language Minor?

 French, German, Spanish: 12 credits at the 300-400 level.